photoprism/photoprism-docs/docs/developer-guide/translations.md

 [language](https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html#Usual-Language-Codes),
 identified by their [two-letter locale](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html), like `de/default.po` for German.
 You can open, edit and save them with Poedit.
-Please also commit and push binary `*.mo` files, which will be automatically created by Poedit.
+Please also add and commit binary `*.mo` files, which will be automatically created by Poedit.

 To add a new translation, open `messages.pot`, click on "Create New Translation" at the bottom, select the language, and start translating.